Sustainable ‘shore power’ in seaports

 The shore power grant is subject to the following conditions:

-The applicant is based in the Netherlands and is a natural or legal person.
+The applicant is located in the Netherlands and is a natural or legal person.

-This is investing in the construction of a shore power facility at a Dutch seaport.
+The applicant invests in the construction of a shore power facility for seagoing vessels at Dutch seaports or an AFIR terminal.

-Construction work has not yet begun.
-Completion will occur within 4 years.
+Construction work has not yet started.
+Completion will take place within 4 years.

 Why this grant?